kaikaewkmitl/3d-projection-engine/README.md

-# C Programming Project Proposal
+# C Programming Project: 3D Projection Engine

 ## Proposal Structure
 The proposal will include the following sections: